-9 Simple Habits to Help You Wake Up With A Flat Stomach
+Nine Habits to Wake Up With A Flat Stomach

-While maintaining a balanced diet plays an essential role in having a flat stomach, it is also important to do exercise and avoid certain foods that can cause bloating.
+While maintaining a balanced diet plays an essential role in your desire to wake up with a flat stomach, it's also important to do exercise and avoid certain foods that can cause bloating.

-Many people dream of waking up with a flat stomach.
+Many people want to wake up with a flat stomach.
 However, when it comes to making this dream a reality, it’s often difficult to know where to start, and many of us don’t put the right habits into practice.

 In order to achieve this kind of goal, the first thing you need to do is leave your sedentary routine behind and, little by little, adopt a more active lifestyle.
 You’ll also need to take little steps to improve your daily habits.